 - The camera does not draw power over the USB cable.
-Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/ AV port until you feel it click securely into place.
+Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.

-Making sure that the ▶ mark on the camera is aligned with the ◀ mark of the USB cable connector, connect the cable to the camera.
+Making sure that the 1 mark on the USB cable connector is towards the lens side, connect the cable to the camera.